Skip to content

 Frequently asked questions

-What is the typical cost to repair hail damage on a 2,000-square-foot roof in South Bend?
+What is the typical cost to repair hail damage on a 2,000 square foot roof in South Bend?

-Should I upgrade to Class 4 impact-resistant shingles during repair?
+What if I upgrade to Class 4 impact-resistant shingles during my repair?

-When should I consider full roof replacement instead of repair?
+When should I repair instead of replace my entire roof?

 Wind/hail deductible notice